free things to do in New York City

 Lecture | Income Distribution, Varieties of Capitalism, and Growth Models (online)

 The distribution of income plays a major role in understanding national growth models.
-Why have different varieties of capitalism, despite a global trend towards deregulation and income polarization, developed radically different patterns of income distribution?
+Why have different more varieties of capitalism, despite a global trend towards deregulation and income polarization, developed radically different patterns of income distribution?
 And how is income distribution related to persistent differences in such important determinants of growth models as working time, personal and corporate saving, and international imbalances?
-In this talk, Prof.Till van Treeck presents ongoing research on the relationship between income distribution and varieties of capitalism, with a focus on Germany and the United States.
+In this talk, Prof.Till van Treeck presents ongoing research on the relationship between income distribution and varieties of capitalism, with a focus on Germany and the United States. less

 New York City, NY; NYC